Student Judicial Board (SJB)

-Within the SJB, there are five committees: Bylaws, Public Relations, Internal Affairs, Parking Appeals, and SGA Liaison.
-Each Justice will serve on a committee, while one Justice per committee will be nominated to chair the committee.
+As listed in the SJB bylaws, there are five committees: Bylaws, Public Relations, Internal Affairs, Parking Appeals and SGA Liaison.
+Each justice will serve on a committee, while one justice per committee will be nominated to chair the committee.

-- Currently enrolled Georgia State University student (undergraduate, graduate, and/or professional)
+- Currently enrolled Georgia State University student (undergraduate, graduate or professional)

 - Completed thirty semester credit hours (Atlanta) and 12 semester credit hours (Perimeter) at any institution.

-- Registered for a minimum of 6 credit hours if undergraduate.
+- Registered for a minimum of 6 credit hours if undergraduate (Atlanta).

 - Is in good disciplinary standing.

-- No current or prior violations of a University conduct regulation.
+- No current or prior violations of the Code.

 - Serve on hearing panels for conduct cases when requested.

-- Implement and/or attend workshops throughout the semester.
+- Implement and attend workshops throughout the semester.

-Communication skills - ability to express yourself clearly and defend expressed thoughts.
+- Communication skills: Ability to clearly express and defend thoughts.

-Assertiveness skills - ability to express yourself without infringing on the rights of others.
+- Assertiveness skills: Ability to express thoughts without infringing on the rights of others.

-Decision-making - ability to make decisions objectively after thinking through most aspects of the issue.
+- Decision-making skills: Ability to make decisions objectively after thinking through most aspects of the issue.

-Problem-solving - ability to analyze and evaluate all aspects of a conflict situation and determine possible alternative solutions.
+- Problem-solving skills: Ability to analyze and evaluate all aspects of a conflict situation and determine possible alternative solutions.